chitoku-k/dotfiles/README.md

 ## Requirements

-Setting files expect each version below or later:
+Setting files expect each version or later:

 - Git 1.7.10
 - Vim 7.4 or Neovim 0.20